commercialhaskell/stack/README.md

 sometimes want to override that behavior and point to a specific project in order to use its databases and bin directories.
 To do so, simply set the `STACK_YAML` environment variable to point to the relevant `stack.yaml` file.

+### Snapshot auto-detection

+When you run `stack build` with no stack.yaml, it will create a basic configuration with a single package (the current directory) and an auto-detected snapshot.
+The algorithm it uses for selecting this snapshot is:

+* Try the lastest two LTS major versions at their most recent minor version release, and the most recent Stackage Nightly.
+For example, at the time of writing, this would be lts-2.10, lts-1.15, and nightly-2015-05-26
+* For each of these, test the version bounds in the package's .cabal file to see if they are compatible with the snapshot, choosing the first one that matches
+* If no snapshot matches, uses the most recent LTS snapshot, even though it will not compile

+If you end up in the no compatible snapshot case, you typically have three options to fix things:

+* Manually specify a different snapshot that you know to be compatible.
+If you can do that, great, but typically if the auto-detection fails, it means that there's no compatible snapshot
+* Modify version bounds in your .cabal file to be compatible with the selected snapshot
+* Add `extra-deps` to your stack.yaml file to fix compatibility problems

+Remember that running `stack build` will give you information on why your build cannot occur, which should help guide you through the steps necessary for the second and third option above.
+Also, note that those options can be mixed-and-matched, e.g. you may decide to relax some version bounds in your .cabal file, while also adding some extra-deps.